 About the Area

-Blackburn is a town that has industry, inventiveness, skill and hard work woven through its history and shaping its future.
+Blackburn is the largest town in East Lancashire and one of the largest in the County.
+It is a town that has industry, innovation, skill and hard work woven through its history and shaping its future.
 This was one of the first industrialised towns in the world.
 Now with one of the youngest populations in Europe, Blackburn is re-inventing itself: it has found its mojo and is simply bursting with potential that will bring prosperity to the place and its people.

 Blackburn town centre has seen multi-million pound regeneration in recent years and the Cathedral, which is Lancashire’s Cathedral, now stands proudly in a transformed quarter complete with an award winning new office block, lively cafes and restaurants.
-Other new schemes include the new Blackburn Leisure Centre, a multi-million pound bus station which has been nominated for a RIBA design award, and the soon to open independent cinema that is set to become a destination for movie goers from around East Lancashire.
+This compliments the significant investment in the shopping Mall and other new schemes include the new Blackburn Leisure Centre, a multi-million pound bus station which has been nominated for a RIBA design award, and the soon to open independent cinema that is set to become a destination for movie goers from around East Lancashire.
+In December 2016 Blackburn was crowned winner of the Government’s prestigious Great British High Street.
+The Secretary of State Sajid Javid complimented Blackburn as “a great example of how hard work and support for local businesses can turn things around.”

-Furthermore what sets Blackburn and Darwen apart is the setting in wonderful countryside, with views of amazing landscapes epitomised by the historic Darwen Tower, which has breathtaking views across a beautiful green outlook.
+Darwen is a friendly market town with quaint shops and cafés and good train links direct to the centre of Manchester.
+What sets the Borough apart is the wonderful countryside, with views of amazing landscapes epitomised by the historic Darwen Tower, which has breathtaking views across a beautiful green outlook.
 Here there is space to enjoy, that offers fresh air and freedom whether you are walking or cycling and all within a few minutes of the town centres.
 For great quality of life at great value this is an ideal place to set up home, especially with Manchester literally up the road.

 For more information about the area, click here.